ravinvasudev/tech-interview/data-structures/README.md

 ##### Insert #####

-- Adding element is O(1) as it always adds element at last.
-Other methods are also available to add element at specified index which is O(N)
+- Adding an element is O(1) as it always adds element at last.
+- Adding N elements takes O(N) time.
+- List interface provide ways to add element at a specified index which is O(N)

 ##### Retrieve #####

-- Retrieving an element is O(1), requires an index and since it is backed by array
+- Retrieving an element is O(1) since it is backed by array and requires an index

 ##### Delete #####

-- Deleting element is O(N) requires an index and has to move elements to the left of deleted index
+- Deleting element is O(N), requires an index and has to move elements to the left of deleted index

 ##### Search #####